stripe/veneur/README.md

 Veneur expects to have a config file supplied via `-f PATH`.
 The include `example.yaml` outlines the options:

 * `api_hostname` - The Datadog API URL to post to.
 Probably `https://app.datadoghq.com`.
-* `buffer_size` - How big a buffer to allocate for incoming metric lengths.
+* `metric_max_length` - How big a buffer to allocate for incoming metric lengths.
 Metrics longer than this will get truncated!
 * `debug` - Should we output lots of debug info? :)
 * `expiry` - How often to expire metrics that have not been used.
 * `hostname` - The hostname to be used with each metric sent.
 Defaults to `os.Hostname()`